Robert-A2/financial-dashboard/README.md

 Limitation
 .Production not ready yet
 .it may bug
-.Data may not be final
+.Data may not be final.

-Open for feedbacK
+Open for feedback.